Circadian Rhythms & Digestion: What You Need to Know

 When you eat is just as important as what you eat.
 During daylight hours, your digestive enzymes and insulin sensitivity are at their peak, making it the perfect time for hearty, nutrient-dense meals.
 In the evening, however, your body shifts gears, requiring lighter, anti-inflammatory foods that won’t interfere with sleep or repair cycles.

 Studies show that syncing your meals with your body’s internal clock can enhance metabolism, improve gut health, and even boost mental clarity.
-On the flip side, eating at the wrong times can trigger blood sugar imbalances, disrupt your metabolism, and contribute to stubborn weight gain.
+However, eating at the wrong times can trigger blood sugar imbalances, disrupt your metabolism, and contribute to stubborn weight gain.

 Best Foods to Support Circadian-Friendly Digestion